-Emily Fisher Gray, PhD, received dual BA degrees in history and English from Utah State University in 1996 and a doctoral degree in early modern European history from the University of Pennsylvania in 2004.
+Emily Fisher Gray, Ph.D., received dual Bachelor of Arts degrees in history and English from Utah State University in 1996 and a doctoral degree in early modern European history from the University of Pennsylvania in 2004.

-She spent three years as a post-doctoral teaching fellow at Penn before joining the Norwich University faculty in 2007.
+She spent three years as a postdoctoral teaching fellow at Pennsylvania University before joining the Norwich University faculty in 2007.
 Gray has written on the early causes and progress of the Protestant Reformation, the phenomenon of Lutheran-Catholic co-existence, and the unique aesthetics of Lutheran architecture.
-Her ongoing research takes place in churches, libraries, and archives in the former Free Imperial Cities of southern Germany, especially Augsburg, where she lived for a year as a Fulbright Fellow.
+Her ongoing research takes place in churches, libraries and archives in the former Free Imperial Cities of southern Germany, especially Augsburg, where she lived for a year as a Fulbright Fellow.

 1 (802) 485-2964